 This tutorial illustrates how to use the AD unit to run a Pavlovian aversion learning test with adult zebrafish using 2 colour (or black and white check and grey) stimuli and a mild shock.

 AD set up

-The video below illustrates how to set up the AD unit to run a Pavlovian aversion learning test experiment.
+The video below demonstrates how to set up the AD unit to run a Pavlovian aversion learning test experiment.
 The tank is set up with 4 arenas, for 4 singly housed fish, with mild shock plates.
 A brief introduction to a test script outlines how you can lay out the script with the four different periods, habituation, baseline, shock, probe.

 Pavlovian aversion test in the AD